davideast/firebase-fundamentals-frontend-masters/guide/src/pages/3-cloud-firestore.md

 The problem there is that the read isn't an atomic operation.
 That data could be out of date well before the batch commits, which could lead to all sorts of inconsistent states in your database.
 This is especially problematic for games or systems that need rules followed in certain order.
 For those situations, you can use transactions.

 ##### Transactions
 Transactions allow you to run multiple operations in an atomic process including the access to reading data.
+This allows you to do important things in order, like update scores, and other process based data.
+This keeps users or events from going "out of turn."

+In many databases, transactions will lock the entity until the transaction is completed.
+The Firestore client libraries want to avoid locking a document.
+Clients are often unpredictable in their network state, imagine if a client locked a document and then went offline.
+Instead of locking, Firestore will retry the transaction if something has changed.
+This is known as _optimistic concurrency control_, which will make you sound very fancy to say at parties.

 ```js
 import { runTransaction } from "firebase/firestore";